yokiizx/UnifyCli/README.md

 npm i unify-code-cli -g
 # cd your project's root directory, and type:
 uc
-# if .prettierrc has existed, use:
+# If you just want a new configuration regardless of the previous one, use:
 uc -f
 ```